nickovs/contained/README.md

 ### Configuration

-By default `contained` is set up to run the provided files using a Python interpreter using a `python:alpine` image.
-It offers this service on port 8080 and creates its own temporary volume for storing the uploaded files while they are in use.
-All of these features can be controlled using the following environment variables.
+By default `contained` is set up offer service on port 8080.
+It will run the provided files using a Python interpreter from a `python:alpine` image.
+It creates its own temporary volume for storing the uploaded files while they are in use.
+Code will be run as `nobody` with unlimited use of any available CPU cores for up to 60 seconds.

+All of these features can be controlled using the following environment variables and settings:

 * `SERVICE_PORT` may be set to specify a different port to the default 8080
 * `DOCKER_IMAGE` may be set to use a different Docker image to the default `python:alpine`
 * `COMMAND_PREFIX` may be set to change what base command will be prepended to the arguments passed by the caller.
 By default, this will be `python`.
 * `CONTAINED_USER` may be set to either a *numeric* UID or a pair of *numeric* UID and GID separated by a colon.
 If this is not set then both UID and GID default to 65534, the value for `nobody`.
+* `CONTAINER_CPU_LIMIT` may be set to a floating point value for the maximum share of CPU cores that the code can use before being throttled.
+A zero value (or the variable not being set) means to explicit limit is applied.
+* `MAX_CONTAINER_RUN_TIME` may be set to an integer number of seconds to cap the execution time for a container.
+This represents the elapsed time, not the CPU time, so code that makes slow calls to the outside world might need a higher value.
+The default is 60 seconds.

 Additionally, if you prefer to create your own, persistent volume for the uploads then you can mount this when starting the container; it must be